Koji Workflow¶

 Promoting Builds from Development -> Testing¶

-Software contributors can promote any package to testing.
-Members of the security team can promote ca-cert packages to testing.
+Software team members can promote any package to testing.

 To promote from development to testing: